Pokeglitch/poketre2/abstract-rgbds/README.md

 ```
 A lambda method will be executed within the context is it called from, just as normal String Expression expansion is peformed.

-That means it will not be able to access the instance it is attached to, nor will it be able to called `super`.
+That means it will not be able to access the Instance it is attached to, nor will it be able to called `super`.

-Attempting to do either will refer to the corresponding values of which this method is called (again, just as typical String Expressions do)
+Attempting to do either will refer to the corresponding values within the context of which this method is called (again, just as typical String Expressions do)

-Try to avoid using `pushs` or `pops` from within a lambda, since that might interfere with the underlying expectations of this library.
+Avoid using `pushs` or `pops` from within a lambda, since this will interfere with the underlying expectations of this library.
+Instead, use a standard `method` definition.

 ---
 ### **from**

-A `from` method is a callback which is executed when an Interface becomes the active interface due to the closing of the given Interface(s)
+A `from` method is a callback which is executed when an Interface becomes the active Interface due to the closing of the given Interface(s)

-The syntax is essentially the same as methods
+The syntax is essentially the same as `method`s:
 ```
     from <InterfaceName(s)>+
       args <ArgumentName(s)>*